turingschool/frontend-mod-1-prework/section1/relection.md

 5. In your own words, what is a variable?
 How would you explain it to a 5 year old?

-A variable is like a small box, but to use it we have to give it an appropriate label first, then we can put that kind of stuff inside, and if we do that right we can put it wherever we want in the house and easily find it and use it later.
+A variable is like a small box, but to use it we have to give it an appropriate label first, then we can put that kind of thing inside, and if we do that we can put it wherever we want in the house and easily find it and use it later.

 6. Think of a site or app you use frequently.
 What are three variables that are probably used?
 Which data type would each of those variables probably hold?